 Chinese Visa / Tibet Permit: We will apply for you - please send us your passport copies.

 Temperature and Weather

-All participants must provide health certificate given by a reputed doctor confirming that the participant is fit to travel in altitudes of 5700 metres.
+All participants must provide a health certificate given by a reputed doctor confirming that the participant is fit to travel at altitudes of 5700 meters.
 We do ask you to bring along your own small first aid kit (available at Pharmacies).
-Some of the items we ask you to bring in the kit are : Antiseptic cream or Wound disinfectant : Iodine and tube - squeeze cream.
-Foot care and Blister Treatment, band - aids, adhesive roll & strips, gauze pads, moleskin. (please bring ankle high boots to avoid muscle sprain.)
+Some of the items we ask you to bring in the kit are : Antiseptic cream or Wound disinfectant: Iodine and tube - squeeze cream.
+Foot care and Blister Treatment, band-aids, adhesive roll & strips, gauze pads, moleskin. (please bring ankle-high boots to avoid muscle sprain.)

 Gauze Pads : 3", at least 6 pads, - Gauze roll : 2 - 3 rolls Adhesive Tape 2 roll.
 Ace Bandages for the Ankle.
-Elastic bandages 3 roll.
+Elastic bandages 3 rolls.
 Water disinfectant tablets

 Antibiotics : (Triethoprim/sulfamethoxazole - Bactrim DS or Septran DS - double strength (l60mg/ 800mgs).
 Antidiarrheals - Lomotil & Pepto - Bismol tablets and make sure you bring Charcoal tablets.
 Please see your doctor for more advice concerning antibiotics and antidiarrheals.

 • Avil, Brufen or Mortin.
 Asprin / Tylenol or general painkillers.

 • Strong sunscreen oil, skin antibiotic cream/ Antifungal Ointment Lozenges/Strepsils (plenty).